-Next in line, Wink Hub 2 allows you to connect a range of smart devices for your smart home.
+Next in line among the list of the best home automation controllers, Wink Hub 2 allows you to connect a range of smart devices for your smart home.
 Not just Z-Wave, it also supports other protocols like Bluetooth LE, Kidde, Clear Connect and ZigBee.
 This smart controllers comes in with a modern industrial and sleek design.
 It also allows auto-discovery of smart devices and an improved setup process.
 If you have the original Wink Hub, it offers easy transfer of your ecosystem to this new version through the Wink app.

 The features of Wink Hub 2 has a new Ethernet port.
 It also offers a more powerful Wi-Fi radio which supports 5 GHz.
 And 2.4GHz (Wi-Fi) for improve connectivity.
 The memory is also bigger with 512 MB than the original Wink Hub.